jingkai27/jingkai27/README.md

 - 💻 I am a passionate **Computer Science student** studying at SUTD

-- 🔭 I’m currently working on **a University web app to optimise students' QnA in class.**
+- 🔭 I’m currently working on **creating 12 Startups in 12 Months!**

 - 👯 I’m looking for collaboration opportunities on **improving my personal website.**